ustcliuc/8-puzzle/README.md

 8-puzzle
 ========

-Recursive Best First Search and Iterative Depth First Search
+This is a game of 8-puzzle.
+Recursive Best First Search and Iterative Depth First Search are used to solve problems.